 Clocking in at just over 200 pages,

-Written by an doctor compelled to wear a bulletproof vest and carry a gun for protection,
+Susan Wicklund worked for 20 years as an abortion doctor in reproductive health clinics — and for part of that time, she was compelled to wear a bulletproof vest and carry a gun for protection.
+In

 This Common Secret, Wicklund draws on her own experience and patient testimonies to give readers an illuminating look behind the closed doors of American clinics.

 Get Even More From Bustle — Sign Up For The Newsletter